In Wisconsin, United States

 EF = Number of holes + number of steps

-To learn more about Wisconsin’s maritime heritage, please visit our other Geocaches in the Manitowoc / Two Rivers area, or visit wisconsinshipwrecks.org and maritimetrails.org!
+This cache was placed as a partnership with Wisconsin Historical Society and Wisconsin Maritime Museum.
+We hope you enjoyed learning about Manitowoc's lighthouses.
+To learn more about Wisconsin’s maritime heritage please visit our other geocaches in the Manitowoc / Two Rivers area and throughout the state, or visit wisconsinshipwrecks.org and maritimetrails.org!

 ***Congratulations to takentime2dream for the FTF!***